hypertoast/llm-zoomcamp-2024/project/readme.md

 PS: Current docker compose setup also installs Jupyter environment to play with notebooks and interact with the whole system.
 My experience with Docker has been a little flaky where in a couple systems, inter container communication was sporadic.
 But, rest asasured, it works (already up on my demo)

+Caution:
+- Just realized that you will need to run the evaluation/retrieval_evaluation.ipynb for cleaning the data set, create index and index the data into Elastic Search.
+So, just one step before you jump in.

 ## Scope for Improvement

 1. **Technical Enhancements**: